+To assess whether you qualify for weight loss surgery we use a formula know as the BMI1, which means Body Mass Index.
 There is no standard weight over which you become a suitable candidate for weight loss surgery.
 This is because the taller you are, the more weight you can safely carry.

 The lower BMI limit for surgery was set at 40 (or 35 if you had additional medical problems that can improve after weight loss) more than 20 years ago, at a time when all surgery was performed using traditional open techniques and many patients underwent operations that are now rarely performed.
 This has led some to call for a reappraisal of the BMI cut-off points for surgery, particularly as almost all surgery is now carried out using less invasive ‘keyhole’ laparoscopic techniques that have a safety profile similar to (or better than) that of many common general surgery operations such as hip replacement or gallbladder removal.

-We will provide you with a bespoke, detailed assessment of your personal surgical risk/benefit balance and if you wish to proceed, we will consider you for surgery (subject to a detailed medical assessment) if you have a BMI above 30 (above BMI 27 for gastric balloon).
+We will be provide you with a bespoke, detailed assessment of your personal surgical risk/benefit balance and if you wish to proceed, we will consider you for surgery (subject to a detailed medical assessment) if you have a BMI above 30 (above BMI 27 for gastric balloon).